 Legal Defenses - Sexual Exploitation of Children

-In most cases, defending anyone who has been charged with a federal child pornography or sexual exploitation crime is complicated.
-However, our Los Angeles federal criminal defense law firm has a track record of success challenging the federal prosecutor’s evidence on some critical elements of the crime.
 For example, our lawyers may be able to successfully argue that the person depicted in the film or images are not a minor.
-In many cases, it’s not always clear and we can consult with medical experts to review images to show the person being depicted might be at least 18 years old.
-Our attorneys will also closely review the evidence in order to determine if the images prove “sexually explicit conduct,” defined under federal law.
-In many cases, the prosecutor has nude images as evidence, but they don’t always show the type of sexual activity that is prohibited under federal law.
-See related: Selling or Buying of Children.
+In many cases, it's not always clear and we can consult with medical experts to review images to show the person being depicted might be at least 18 years old.

 Another effective legal defense strategy includes obtaining assistance from experts in computer forensics.
 They are able to help us determine if the government investigators properly conducted a search of your computer or other electronic devices to locate the evidence.

 Call a Los Angeles Federal Criminal Defense Lawyer

 The crimes described above are very serious violations of federal law.
 If you or a family member has been accused of federal sexual exploitation of children, you should contact our experienced federal criminal defense attorneys immediately to protect your rights.

-Related Pages: Child Pornography | Internet Crimes
+Related Pages: Child Pornography | Sex Crimes